 Sketchnoting is a visual thinking method in which you take visual notes—rather than just text-based notes—in real time, during a lecture, meeting, or the like.
 According to Craighton Berman, the founder and creative director of product design company Manual Chicago and sketchnoting extraordinaire, this creativity exercise helps you process information by drawing images, text, and diagrams.
 But don’t be confused: Sketchnoting isn’t doodling; rather, it’s a deliberate process that requires hefty brainpower.

 Let’s say you’re sitting in a long, important meeting where a bunch of information is being thrown at you in various presentations—information you’re going to be required to recall later.
 Sketchnoting forces you to listen closely to the speakers, synthesize what they’re saying, and then represent that information through imagery that captures the idea.
 Instead of recording everything that’s being said, you are forced to decide on the most noteworthy information to creatively represent in your notes.
 This creative thinking exercise thus allows you to hone your skills in observation, listening, structuring information, and thinking creatively.
 You can practice it every day by watching TED Talks and taking sketchnotes, for example.

-Practicing on-demand creativity at work is not easy, but there is inspiration to be found, and if you train your creativity as you would train a muscle, it can get easier.
+Practicing on-demand creativity at work is not easy, but there is inspiration to be found and creativity exercises to help.
+And if you train your creativity as you would train a muscle, it can get easier.